 The Woodbine Scholarship awards are divided into two categories of recipients, the Woodbine Scholars and Woodbine Performance Awards.
 Woodbine Scholars are selected for exceptional achievement and promise in the School of Performing Arts and receive multi-year awards to support their academic pursuits as Music or Theatre majors.
 Woodbine Performance Awards are awarded annually, following competitive auditions juried by South Dakota State University School of Performing Arts faculty for any incoming students participating in ensembles.

-For the 2021–2022 academic year, more than 150 prospective students auditioned.
+For the 2024-2025 academic year, nearly 200 prospective students auditioned.
 Thanks to Woodbine Productions funds as well as music and theatre scholarships funded by private individuals, more than 100 incoming freshmen were awarded talent scholarships.
 Please consider joining our generous donors by making a gift at any level.
 All gifts are tax deductible and will directly support music scholarships at South Dakota State University.

 The School of Performing Arts at South Dakota State University brings the finest in performance and higher education opportunities in dance, music and theatre together in one academic unit, centrally housed in the Midwest’s newest comprehensive performing arts center.